DIJamner/InDependent/README.md

     native a : <expr>

-A data statement creates an abstract data type with the given name and exactly the given constructors.
+A data statement creates an abstract data type with the given and exactly the given constructors.
+The type of the data statement may be specified.
+If it is not, then the ADT type is assumed to be of type Type1.

-    data MyDataType {
+    data MyDataType : TypeType {
         cons1 : <expr>
         ...
     }